-MARK SCOTT has significant financial, capital market and relations experience in public microcap gold, silver and technology companies.
-Mr. Scott currently serves as (i) Chief Financial Officer, Secretary and Treasurer of Visualant, Inc., a position he has held since May 2010 (ii) Chief Financial Officer, Secretary and Treasurer of WestMountain Gold since February 28, 2011 and as a consultant from December 2010; (iii) Chief Financial Officer of Sonora Resources Corp., a position he has held since June 2011; and (iv) Chief Financial Officer of U.S. Rare Earths, Inc. a position he has held since December 2011.
+MARK SCOTT has significant financial, capital market and experience in public microcap companies.
+Mr. Scott serves as (i) Chief Financial Officer, Secretary and Treasurer of Visualant, Inc., a position he has held since May 2010 and (ii) Chief Financial Officer, Secretary and Treasurer of WestMountain Gold, Inc. since December 8, 2010.
+Mr. Scott also provides consulting financial services to other public companies.

 Mr. Scott previously served as Chief Financial Officer and Secretary of IA Global, Inc. from October 2003 to June 2011.
-Previously, he held executive financial positions with Digital Lightwave; Network Access Solutions; and Teltronics, Inc. He has also held senior financial positions at Protel, Inc., Crystals International, Inc., Ranks Hovis McDougall, LLP and Brittania Sportswear, and worked at Arthur Andersen.
+Previously, he held Chief Financial Officer and Secretary positions with Digital Lightwave from 2002 to 2003; Network Access Solutions from 2001 to 2002; and Teltronics, Inc. from 1997 to 2001.
+He has also held senior financial positions at Protel, Inc., Crystals International, Inc., Ranks Hovis McDougall, LLP and Brittania Sportswear, and worked at Arthur Andersen as an audit senior.
 Mr. Scott is also a certified public accountant and received a Bachelor of Arts in Accounting from the University of Washington.

 RICHARD MANDER, Ph.D. joined the Company as Vice President of Product Management and Technology on June 26, 2012.
 He is known as an inspiring leader with a track record of building innovative and high quality consumer electronic products.
-In the 1990s, he worked at Apple for seven years developing future technologies and products, and served as Engineering Group Manager of the immersive photo visualization technology QuickTimeVR.
-He then worked for six years with Zanzara, a consulting company which helps companies make new technology products easy to use.